Payments and charges

 If you are on a very low income, the full cost of your residential care placement can be deferred.

 You can also ask for a 'loan-style DPA' secured against your home.
 This is where the council loans you the money for your residential care placement.
-Please contact us for further information about this type of scheme.
+You can ask us for further information about this scheme during your assessment.

 How much will it cost?